 Median weekly rental payments

-- As the following map shows the highest weekly median rental payments were clustered in and around the Greater Hobart region.
-LGAs around and including Launceston also reported higher median rents for Tasmania, with West Tamar reporting $220 per week.
+- As the following map shows, the highest median rental payments were clustered in and around the Greater Brisbane region and along the coast.
+The LGAs of Sunshine Coast and MacKay also reported median weekly rents above $300 in 2011, $320 and $315 respectively.

-MEDIAN WEEKLY RENTAL PAYMENT(a), by Local Government Area, Tasmania, 2011
+MEDIAN WEEKLY RENTAL PAYMENT(a), by Local Government Area, Queensland, 2011

 (a) Applicable to occupied private dwellings which were being rented (or occupied rent-free) by a member of the household.
 Excludes 'Visitor only' and 'Other non-classifiable' households.